 Thoughts on exiting employees

 Employees don’t leave a company; they leave a manager.
-If an employee leaves for what they think is a better manager, we as employers should take a real hard look at our managers.
-If an employee is poached by another company, that is a reflection on the company left behind as much as it is a reflection on the employee.
-I understand one offs are going to happen but if there is a trend that folks are exiting a single department / manager or we keep hearing about a lack of benefits, we shouldn’t make excuses.
+If an employee leaves for what they think is a better manager, we as employers should take a real hard look at our manager’s.
+If an employee is poached by another company, that is a reflection on the company left behind as much as it is a reflection of the employee.
+I understand one-offs are going to happen but if there is a trend that folks are exiting a single department/manager or we keep hearing about a lack of benefits, we shouldn’t make excuses.
 If any of us were offered more money, talked to a more inspiring manager, or offered a shorter commute, we would all consider the new opportunity and shouldn’t be chastised for taking a chance.

 Personally, I love it when an employee talks with other companies and decides to stay with us.
 I want employees to be 110% confident in their decision throughout their tenure.
 I love it when an employee tells me they just interviewed with another company and turned them down.
 That is a good day my friend and a reflection of what we have built, who we have hired, and how we treat employees.